raahimfareed/pine/README.md

 Optional: If you intend on using ViteJS, you can install all js packages

-We use bun for this
+We use pnpm for this but, you can use any package manager for node
 ```sh
 $ bun install
 ```